g-jgreen/documentation/content/api/rest.md

 ### Plugin updates

 This will apply plugin version updates to the templates.
+Optionally you combine this with a reload of all tasks instantiated from the updated templates. (`reloadTasks` optional boolean property that defaults to false)

 The body should look like this (fromVersion can be an exact version or *any*)